Exact enumeration of satisfiable 2-SAT formulae: Introduction

-and which allowed to establish the width of the scaling window of the phase transition in 2-SAT.
-As an alternative to this purely logical definition, a spine in the implication digraph can be defined as the set of literals $x$ for which there exists a directed path from $x$ to $\n x$.
 In the current paper, we are considering the so-called contradictory strongly connected components as the central parameter.
-On the level of logical definition, a Boolean variable $v$ is called contradictory if both its literals $v$ and $\n v$ belong to the spine, which is equivalent to
+In an implication digraph, a variable \( x \) is contradictory if there is a path from \( x \) to \( \n x \) and from \( \n x \) to \( x\), and the whole strongly connected component containing a contradictory variable is called contradictory (we will show that, in fact, every variable of this component will also be contradictory).
+On the level of logical definition, a Boolean variable $x$ is called contradictory if both its literals $x$ and $\n x$ belong to the spine.
+Equivalently, the set of contradictory variables is defined as

-This definition can be possible extended to models other than 2-SAT.
+This definition can be possibly extended to CSP models other than 2-SAT.